gh1mau/vapt/VAPT methodology.md

 It is advisable to create a Threat Model based on findings from Verifications Level 1 phase.
 I'm using OWASP Threat Dragon for this activity.

-Create a simple and Generic Web Application Threat Diagram and make sure to auto suggest threats based on element, this will somehow help us creating baseline for conducting attacks in PoC Phase.
+Create a simple and Generic Web Application Threat Diagram and make sure to auto suggest threats based on element, this will somehow help us creating baseline for conducting attacks during PoC Phase.

 ![](https://raw.githubusercontent.com/gh1mau/vapt/main/image/massaging_blackbox/threat_modelling_1.PNG)